-A report commissioned from the Atlantic City Restart and Recovery Working Group said cannabis revenue would best address their financial woes.
+A report from the Atlantic City Restart and Recovery Working Group said cannabis revenue would best address their financial woes.
 They were convened by Governor Phill Murphy (D).

-The Botanist dispensary is already open in AC and MPX/iAnthus’ “Be” will open eventually.
-In addition, the Hip Hemp Cafe, owned by former long-time cannabis prisoner and Mafia associate George Martorano is poised to get a license.
-In addition, Snoop Dogg and the CGC corporations he is associated with want in as well.
-In addition, cannabis conferences could bring a lot of money to the city Post-COVID.
+The Botanist dispensary is already open in AC, and MPX/iAnthus’ “Be” will open eventually.
+The Hip Hemp Cafe should get a license.
+Former cannabis prisoner and Mafia associate George Martorano owns it.
+Snoop Dogg and the CGC corporations he is associated with want a license too.
+Cannabis conferences could bring a lot of money to the city Post-COVID.

 “We are facing a recovery challenge unlike any Atlantic City and the state has faced.
 But every challenge also brings with it opportunities.
-The Working Group’s report has identified many of these opportunities, and we intend to move forward on a number of them as we emerge from the pandemic,” Murphy said.
+The Working Group’s report has identified many of these opportunities.
+We intend to move forward on a number of them as we emerge from the pandemic,” Murphy said.